-There are actually three shows.
+There’s actually three shows out at the Fringe.
 First is a musical I’m doing about a ghost hunter called Harry Price, which is fun.
 We’re then doing a psychological show where people are led through a series of experiences with no performer, which is quite a challenge.
-I’m also doing the Night School talk, which is about work on dream control, and that’s related to an iPhone app called "Dream On," which plays sound clips when you’re asleep, the theory being those influence your dreams.
+I’m also doing the Night School talk, which is about work on dream control, and that’s related to an iPhone app called "Dream On", which plays sound clips when you’re asleep, the theory being those influence your dreams.
 So yes, it’s going to be a busy August.

-It's the same thing with sleep paralysis, where you wake up paralyzed.
-Once you realize it’s a very normal thing—you’re coming out of dream state, which is why you’re paralyzed—the whole experience, though unpleasant, at least isn't so terrifying.
+It's the same thing with sleep paralysis, where you wake up paralysed.
+Once you realise it’s a very normal thing – you’re coming out of dream state, which is why you’re paralysed – the whole experience, though unpleasant, at least isn't so terrifying.

 What's your attitude towards the supernatural?
 I was having a conversation the other day about how ghosts could be glitches in time.

-So, interestingly, we always try to find explanations for these things—explanations that aren’t merely saying, "We’re just frightening ourselves in our heads."
+So, interestingly, we always try to find explanations for these things – explanations that aren’t, "We’re just frightening ourselves in our heads."

 Finally, can you tell me a story that isn't in any of your books?